Hazardous Waste Disposal Singapore: A Complete Guide to Safe Chemical Clean-Up at Home

 3. Batteries and Light Bulbs

-Batteries contain heavy metals like mercury, lead, cadmium, and nickel, while certain light bulbs contain mercury vapor.
-These items include:
+Batteries contain heavy metals including mercury, lead, cadmium, and nickel.
+Fluorescent bulbs and CFLs contain mercury vapour.
+Both are household hazardous waste that cannot go into the general trash bin.
+These include:

 • Compact fluorescent lamps (CFLs)